KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

   ![Top 10 Brands](https://github.com/user-attachments/assets/0b13fbc9-fadb-4fdb-90e6-1a7bd3e1ced9)

-- What is the top 10 expensive cars?
+#### - Top 10 expensive cars;

-From the data the most expensive brand is Maclaren and the models P1, Elva and Senna holds the top 5 with Mercedes-Benz slr and Ferrari 599 taking the 6th to 10th spot.
+From the data, the most expensive brand is Maclaren and the models P1, Elva and Senna holds the top 5 with Mercedes-Benz slr and Ferrari 599 taking the 6th to 10th spot.

 Below is the SQL query used;